smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 research?
 Why?

 2. From the descriptions above, which technology do you think would best suit your research?
-Even if your institution does not offer service using a specific technology, describe which best suits your research and why you think it's best suited.
-Would you use fresh-frozen (FF) or formalin-fixed tissues embedded in paraffin (FFPE)?
-Why is the technology best suited to your research?
+Would you use fresh-frozen (FF) or formalin-fixed tissues embedded in paraffin (FFPE)?Even if your institution does not offer service using a specific technology, describe which best suits your research and why you think it's best suited.

 :::::::::::::::::::::::: solution